IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ##### 3.71.4.2.2 JSON Web Token Option
 The OAuth2 specifications does not indicate the structure of the access token.
 Actors conforming to the JSON Web Token Option SHALL support access tokens formatted as signed JWT Tokens.

-The Authorization Server actors SHALL support signed JWT token as specified in JSON Web Signature [RFC 7515].
+JWT token SHALL be signed as specified in JSON Web Signature [RFC 7515].
 If signed, the JWS Compact Serialization (base64 encoded, with single signature or MACed) SHALL be used as described in [RFC 7515, Section 7.1].

 Any actor that supports this transaction MAY support the JWE (unsigned but encrypted) alternative of the JWT token.